rgeorgi/INTENT2/README.md

                   [--ds-pngs DS_PNGS] [--aln-pngs ALN_PNGS]
     intent: error: the following arguments are required: -i/--input, -o/--output
 * The `-i` file specifies the file you wish to enrich, and the `-o` the output file.
 * If you wish to use the gloss-POS classification, a model must be specified with `-c` or `--classifier`,
 * The `--ds-pngs` and `--aln-pngs` arguments will specify a directory into which PNG visualizations of the dependency structures and alignments will be generated, one per enriched instance.

+### Enrichment Output

+INTENT2 will utilize segmentation provided in the input if present, but